AngangGuo/blog/content/posts/2021/Notes - ProPresenter 7.md

 **Split a slide:**
 While editing text, if you would like to break a slide into multiple slides you can use the `Insert Slide Break` feature.

-First, put the cursor where you would like the text to break between slides, then either click the `Insert Slide Break` button on the lower left or press Option-Return on Mac or Control-Enter on PC.
+First, put the cursor where you would like the text to break between slides, then either click the `Insert Slide Break` button on the lower left or press `Option-Return` on Mac or `Ctrl + Enter` on PC.

 This will create a new slide and move any text that is below the cursor to the next slide.

 **Merge two slides:**
-Put the cursor at the beginning of the second slide and press `Backspace`(`Delete`) will merge the two slides together.
+Put the cursor at the beginning of the second slide and press `Backspace` on PC(or `Delete` on Mac) will merge the two slides together.

 ### How to change text style across multiple slides?
 * Method 1: `Copy Style` - Better for few individual slides